-From balancing the drama inherent in comedy to understanding wacky, slightly awkward characters, tackling comedic monologues can be one of the most difficult tasks a student undertakes.
-The first step to nailing comedy is finding good material.
-This can be challenging as students often fall into the trap of choosing generic monologues without depth or focusing on surface-level gags.
-It’s important to remember that monologues should be active instead of passive and be age-appropriate and relatable.
-It’s OK to piece together several small speeches to make a monologue cutting as well.
+From balancing the drama inherent in comedy to understanding wacky, slightly awkward characters, tackling comedic monologues can be one of the most difficult tasks a teen actor undertakes.
+The first step to nailing comedy?
+Finding good material.
+This can be challenging, as students often fall into the trap of choosing generic monologues or focusing on surface-level gags.
+It’s important to remember that comedic monologues should be active instead of passive and be age-appropriate and relatable.
+It’s OK to piece together several small speeches to make a monologue cutting, as well.

-I’ve spent decades reading plays and helping young actors choose material.
-Here are seven comedic monologues I’ve chosen for teens to look at.
+I’ve spent decades reading plays and helping young actors choose material for auditions.
+Here are seven comedic monologues for teens, suited for both male and female performers.

 “A Midsummer Night in the OC” by D. Tupper McKnight

 A modern interpretation of the jealous maiden, Helena’s monologue here oozes with teen insecurity and angst.
 Beneath the entertaining one-liners about “Teenage Mutant Ninja Turtles” and middle school, we can see her insecurities peeping through as she tries to convince Demetrius, an equally awkward boy, to return her affection.
 It has all the humor of Shakespeare’s original play, “A Midsummer Night’s Dream,” mixed with modern references that teens are sure to connect to.